fbpierazzi/fbpierazzi.github.io/_pages/opportunities.md

 ## Vacancies: Ph.D.
 Opportunities

 In this section I planning to keep up-to-date information (as much as possible) about possible Ph.D. opportunities under my supervision.
-This list may not be exhaustive, and---depending on when you read this page---may contain expired opportunities.
+This list may not be exhaustive, and (depending on when you read this page) may contain expired opportunities.

 Please note that these opportunities are highly competitive and funding is not guaranteed.